 About 46 percent of American men (18 years and older) are fathers.
 According to census numbers, there are 74 million fathers in the U.S. ages 15 years and over, and about 164 million men.
 Nearly 25 million fathers are part of married-couple families while 2 million fathers were single fathers.
 (Fatherhood.gov)

 DADS DON’T REALLY WANT TIES FOR FATHER’S DAY, YET…

 Let’s just go right to it.
 A necktie is the most popular Father’s Day gift.
 Not the most desired, just the most popular.
 Truth bomb: Your father probably isn’t looking forward to another tie.
 In fact, only 19 percent of dads want any clothing or apparel at all for Father’s Day.
 And 64 percent of dads said they don’t want anything with the words “World’s Best Dad” on it.
 Another quick tip: Just in general, an e-card is not the answer to any Father’s Day question.

-You’re better off gifting Dad your presence for a cool family experience (think fishing or sporting event) or give him some alone time (these were equally desirable to 38% of dads).
+You’re better off gifting Dad your presence for a cool family experience (think fishing or sporting event) or give him some alone time (these were equally desirable to 38 percent of dads).
 Most of the dads polled (71 percent) would be up for a meal with the kids.

 MOST DADS BRING HOME THE BACON.
 LITERALLY.

 More than half of the fathers polled say they are the primary grocery shoppers in their households.
-There are a handful of things to know about Dads who who shop:
+There are a handful of things to know about Dads who shop:

 - More dads research the products they buy than moms.
 About 11 percent of moms research products compared to 24 percent of dads.

-- Men will spend more for products if they are of better quality.
+- Men will spend more on products if they are of better quality.

 - While Dad may be okay with researching products, men are not generally coupon clippers.
 And they are most definitely not extreme couponers. #theirloss

-LAST YEAR, 35-44 YEAR-OLDS SPENT THE MOST PER-PERSON ON DADS FOR FATHER’S DAY.
+LAST YEAR, 25-34 YEAR-OLDS ARE PLANNING TO SPEND THE MOST PER PERSON ON DADS FOR FATHER’S DAY.

 40 PERCENT OF AMERICANS ARE SHOPPING ONLINE FOR FATHER’S DAY GIFTS.